acgeospatial/awesome-earthobservation-code/README.md

 * [count blue pixels](https://github.com/craic/count_shelters) - This project is an experiment in using simple image processing techniques on satellite images downloaded from Google Maps in order to quantify the relative density of temporary shelters in adjacent qudarants.
 * [Satellite imagery analysis with Python](https://github.com/parulnith/Satellite-Imagery-Analysis-with-Python) - Getting acquainted with the concept of satellite imagery data and how it can be analyzed to investigate real-world environmental and humanitarian challenges.
   * [associated blog](https://medium.com/analytics-vidhya/satellite-imagery-analysis-with-python-3f8ccf8a7c32)
+* [Povetry predition using satellite imagery](https://github.com/carsonluuu/Poverty-Prediction-by-Satellite-Imagery) - Poverty Prediction by Combination of Satellite Imagery
+* [Remote Sensing indicies calc](https://github.com/rander38/Remote-Sensing-Indices-Derivation-Tool) - Calculate spectral remote sensing indices from satellite imagery
+* [Satellite imagery in Pakistan](https://github.com/iam-mhaseeb/Satellite-Imagery-Analysis-of-Vegetation-in-Southern-Pakistan) - This repository contains a study how we can examine the vegetation cover of a region with the help of satellite data.
+The notebook in this repository aims to familiarise with the concept of satellite imagery data and how it can be analyzed to investigate real-world environmental and humanitarian challenges.
 ## Competitions
 * [challenges 2020](https://github.com/esowc/challenges_2020) - ECMWF Summer of Weather Code 2020 challenges
 * See also Sentinel hub